 Vienna’s best-known Holocaust memorial is located in the city center, where the medieval Jewish quarter once stood and near the remains of the main synagogue (which can be accessed via the Museum Judenplatz).
 English sculptor Rachel Whiteread designed a rectangular concrete block, resembling a permanently locked, inside-out library.
 The spines of the books face inward, hence unknown, symbolizing how the life stories of the 65,000 victims can’t be told and will forever remain inaccessible.
 Location.

-Until the 1970s, the Aspangbahnhof stood on the site of today’s Leon-Zelman-Park in Vienna’s sleepy District 3.
-It was the train station from where in 1941-42 most Austrian Jews, 47,035 men, women, and children, were transported to death camps in eastern Europe, places like Minsk and Auschwitz.
+Until the 1970s, the Aspang train station stood on Leon-Zelman-Park in Vienna’s District 3.
+It was from here that in 1941 and 1942 most Austrian Jews, 47,035 men, women, and children, were transported to death camps in places like Minsk and Auschwitz.
 “For most of the Austrian victims of the Shoah, the way to extermination began right here, in central Vienna,” reads the information plaque.
-The memorial's symbolism is painfully obvious: it consists of two concrete rails that lead into a dark and hollow enclosure, from which there’s no way back.
+The memorial's symbolism is painfully clear, consisting of two concrete rails that lead into a dark and hollow enclosure.
 Location.

 While Leopoldstadt was Vienna's main Jewish quarter, (better-off) Jews also lived in the neighboring District 1 and District 9.
 Located in the latter, the elegant Servitengasse was majority Jewish before its residents and shop owners were brutally evicted in 1938, many of them later murdered.
 The small memorial, the result of local civil initiative, shows 462 keys with name tags behind a glass display lowered in the ground.
-It's a reminder of how many Jewish people lived and worked here and what happened to them.
+It's a reminder of how many Jewish people once lived here.
 Location.